-The SBG941 Wireless Pages allow you to configure your wireless LAN (WLAN).
+The SBG901 Wireless Pages allow you to configure your wireless LAN (WLAN).

+You can click any Wireless submenu option to view or change the configuration information for that option.
 WPA or WPA2 encryption provides higher security than WEP encryption, but older wireless client cards may not support the newer WPA or WPA2 encryption methods.